aurmartin/aurmartin.fr/input/posts/phoenix-liveview-select/index.md

 ```

 - The `search_countries/1` function will be used to filter the countries list based on the search query.
-- We also implements the `country_image/1` function to get the flag image of a country.
+- We also implement the `country_image/1` function to get the flag image of a country.
 We will use this image in our select.

 ## Step 2: Building the create employee form